Beqa-Beqa/Portfolio/README.md

 <hr/>
 <p>
    Welcome to my portfolio page.
 This app is made by "React" utilizing TS and SASS.
-It will allow you to discover more about me an see some of my projects as well.
+It will allow you to discover more about me and see some of my projects as well.
    They aren't many and big ones but i think it's still worth mentioning.
 </p>
 <hr/>